All You Need to Know About Marriage Documentation

 Note that the gold and red certificate of marriage that you receive in the packet with your marriage license is not your actual license.
 It is a commemorative certificate to put in your wedding album or do whatever you like with.
 That being said, do not throw it away!
 It has the ID number of your marriage application on the back that allows you to get copies of the license.
 If you do lose it, you can also find the application number in the records search.

-If you need to file a marriage application in person, here is a list of counties in Washington state that we believe have recorder’s offices open to the public because, at the date of the publication of this blog, they are in Phase 3:
+If you need to file a marriage application in person, here is a list of counties in Washington state that we believe have Recorder’s Offices open to the public:

 Q: How do we know our marriage license was filed properly?

-A: You need two witnesses (often, the photographers) and your officiant to sign the marriage license in addition to the personal information you (the couple) fill out.
-I recommend having your portion pre-filled and -signed in case of inclement weather (read: rain).
+A: You need two witnesses and your officiant to sign the marriage license in addition to the personal information you (the couple) fill out.
+I recommend having your portion pre-filled and -signed before your wedding day to save a few minutes of un-sexy paperwork.
 Your officiant is responsible for mailing in the finished paperwork.
 It can take a week or so for it to be processed during the pandemic.
 If you want to get copies of the license or confirm the filing, you can conduct an online records search.
 King County’s records can be found here.
 Just call the office of the county you applied to get married in to get updates if you can’t find a record of the license online.

 Q: What information needs to be provided on the license?